 Using ribbon to do this is the easiest way, but consider how wood trim molding bought at the home improvement store would look across each shelf.

-Adding trim of any kind will take a plain bookcase up a few notches on the style scale.
+Adding trim of any kind will take a plain bookcase up a few notches on the shelf styling scale.

 Narrow craft store ribbon attached to the shelves in a pantry closet using decorative nail head tacks.

-The shelf edges in this linen closet were gouged and rough.
+The shelf edges in this linens closet were gouged and rough.
 Something the builder of the house just painted over.

 To hide it without having to sand and repaint.
 I added white grosgrain ribbon the same width as the shelf edge and attached it with tacks.

 Doing this was not necessary, but every time I opened the closet, I smiled to see something pretty instead of ugly.